 The Free Application for Federal Student Aid (FAFSA) is required to be considered for financial aid.
-You must be a United States citizen or permanent resident to qualify for any federal or State of Indiana (Indiana residents only) grants and loans.
+You must be a U.S. citizen or permanent resident to qualify for any federal or State of Indiana (Indiana residents only) grants and loans.

 To file the FAFSA, go to: www.fafsa.gov.
 The School Code for Holy Cross College is 007263.

-Before starting the FAFSA, you must create and FSA ID at www.studentaid.ed.gov/fsaid.
-Students and at least one parent of dependent students must create an FSA ID because this serves as your electronic signature for the FAFSA.
+Before starting the FAFSA, you must create an FSA ID.
+Students and at least one parent of dependent students must create an FSA ID; this serves as your electronic signature for the FAFSA.

 FAFSA & IRS Data Retrieval Process

-We strongly recommend using the IRS Data Retrieval Process when completing the FAFSA (www.fafsa.gov).
-When you use the Data Retrieval Tool (DRT) to link to IRS, your tax information will be automatically be filled into appropriate places on the FAFSA.
+We strongly recommend using the IRS Data Retrieval Process when completing the FAFSA.
+When you use the Data Retrieval Tool (DRT) to link to the IRS, your tax information will be automatically filled into appropriate places on the FAFSA.
 Since the information comes directly from the IRS, it is considered “verified” for FAFSA purposes.

-The Federal Tax Return must be filed at least two weeks (if filing electronically) and 6 – 8 weeks (if filing paper return) before using the FAFSA IRS Data Retrieval Process to allow the IRS time to process the return.
+The Federal Tax Return must be filed at least 2 weeks (if filing electronically) and 6 – 8 weeks (if filing a paper return) before using the FAFSA IRS Data Retrieval Process to allow the IRS time to process the return.